Author’s Note #1: Who this book is for

 Further, we live in a multicultural society that requires new leadership skills.
 To be a leader in any organization is to be one who meets the world as it is, warts and all, plants a flag in the future and declaring what it must be.
 They then lead a diverse team to achieve it.
 As such, this book is a resource for leaders who want to do just that, to fulfill their legacy, activate the higher purpose of their organization and play a critical role fulfilling the purpose of these United States.

 Luckily, as the fates have it, we have at our fingertips a proven pathway to do all of this.
 Yes, there are many things our governments, religions and schools have done, are doing and can do to fulfill on our sacred purpose and heal the soul of our nation.
-This book is not about any of that, although you can explore what a sector by sector theory of change could look like in Appendix C. This book is about what each of us can do to activate purpose and belonging and fulfill our sacred national purpose at work.
+This book is about what each of us can do to activate purpose and belonging and fulfill our sacred national purpose at work.

 It’s a guidebook for leaders who want to harvest the rich meaning in their careers, activate their purpose, and enjoy soulful connection, kinship and belonging at work.